 Is it just me, or do these sound like they would make amazing adult beverages, too?
 Hey, adults gotta keep cool, too, right?
 Don’t these just look like they would make you feel like your on vacation holding it?

-We all know that staying hydrated in summer is absolutely imperative, but if you get bored at the thought of plain old water, give fruit water a try.
-You can really create any recipe you like – anything that sounds good, throw in a water bottle and go!
+We all know that good hydration and keeping electrolytes level in summer is absolutely imperative, but if you get bored at the thought of plain old water, give fruit water a try.
+You can really create any recipe you like – anything that sounds good, throw in a cold water bottle and go!
 The longer the fruit soaks, the more infused your water will taste.
 You could even freeze some in a water bottle and let it thaw as you go throughout your day.

 Here are a few combination ideas, but the fun part about this is getting creative with your fruit combinations, so have fun!

 - Water with Lime slices, Raspberries, and Mint Leaves

 - Water with Orange Slices, Mint leaves, and Blueberries

 7. Stay Cool this Summer and Have Fun by Making Your Own Splashpad